DephyInc/Controls_Technical_Interview/Part_2/README.md

 3. Please fill out the following:

 	- Did you implement Task 1 in Matlab or Python?
-		- >YOUR ANSWER HERE
+		- >ADD YOUR ANSWER HERE
 	- Which function did you choose to implement for Task 1?
-		- >YOUR ANSWER HERE
+		- >ADD YOUR ANSWER HERE
 	- Briefly describe your implementation (1-3 sentences).
-		- >YOUR ANSWER HERE
+		- >ADD YOUR ANSWER HERE
 	- Briefly describe your improvements to the file of helper functions.

 -------------------------